Man sets himself on fire near court where Trump's criminal trial is underway

 Emergency crews rushed away a person on a stretcher after a fire was extinguished outside the courthouse where jury selection for former President Donald Trump's trial is taking place.
 Witnesses say they saw a man pour liquid over his head and set himself on fire.

+At a briefing Friday afternoon, the NYPD said he remains in critical condition and is intubated.
+Police described his condition as "very critical" but said he's still alive.

-At the briefing, the NYPD said Azzarello walked into the park, opened up a book bag and scattered papers and pamphlets before pouring what law enforcement believes to be liquid accelerant on his head and set himself on fire.
+At the briefing, the NYPD said Azzarello walked into the park, opened up a book-bag and scattered papers and pamphlets before pouring what law enforcement believes to be liquid accelerant on his head and set himself on fire.
 He fell onto a police barrier, and civilians and court officers ran to the park, using coats and extinguishers to try to put out the fire.
-FDNY responded, extinguishing the fire and removing him to the burn unit at New York Presbyterian.
+The FDNY responded, extinguishing the fire and taking him to the burn unit.

-Police officials confirmed that Azzarello appeared to have posted a manifesto on social media.
+Police officials confirmed that Azzarello appeared to have posted a statement on social media.
+An official at the briefing described the papers he threw in the park as "like a conspiracy-theory type of pamphlet."

+Although the incident took place close to the court where Trump's trial is taking place, officials said Azzarello did not appear to be targeting any particular person or group and added that he seemed to be a conspiracy theorist.

 Multiple people, including a guest being interviewed by CNN, witnessed the incident at Collect Pond Park.